st9540808/pomofocus/README.md

-# Reverse-Engineer pomofocus.io
+# pomofocus with Google Calendar

 This is a javascript project to build a customizable pomodoro timer.
 This project has been developed using the _development strategy_ concept with one branch per step.
 It is a way to practice the concept of asynchronous Programming in javascript.